Russian Meat Patties - Kotlety

 Step 2

-Here I used breadcrumbs instead of bread, I put it directly in the chopped onion with meat.
+Here I used breadcrumbs instead of bread, adding it directly to the chopped onion mixed with meat.

 Russian Meat Patties - Kotlety - Step 2